TikTok Banned Countries List [Updated 2026 Data]

 Indonesia banned TikTok on 3 July 2018 to stop children from accessing pornography and inappropriate content posted on the app.

-Rudiantara, the Indonesian Minister of Communication and Information, added that they could remove the ban in response to the company promising to remove the harmful content and the guarantee to maintain clean content.
+Rudiantara, the Indonesian Minister of Communication and Information, added that they could remove the ban in response to the company promising to remove the harmful content and guarantee to maintain clean content.

 In October 2023, Indonesia also banned e-commerce transactions on social platforms like TikTok and Facebook in regard to the country’s new rules.